NatalyHelps/CodingNotes/ReactFoundation.md

  ---

 ### Components
 1. **stateless functional component**: a JavaScript function used to define a React component.
 It accepts props and returns JSX.
+Must have a return statement.
+Simple calculations can come before the return statement.
 2. **stateless component**: class that extends React.Component
 3. **stateful component**: class component that maintains its own internal state